How Does A Vaccine Work?

-Vaccinations have been around since 1796, and have resulted in the eradication and control over multiple diseases worldwide.
-Smallpox killed millions of people before Dr. Edward Jenner discovered a vaccination in the late 18th century.
+Vaccinations have been around since 1796 and have resulted in the eradication and control of multiple diseases worldwide.
+Smallpox killed millions of people before Dr. Edward Jenner discovered vaccination in the late 18th century.
 Because vaccinations are usually considered preventative, many insurance plans cover these services.

 How Does Immunity Work?

 Once a disease enters your body, the germs begin to multiply and spread, making you sick.
-Our bodies can recognize and fight off these invaders, via our immune systems.
-White blood cells circulate through the bloodstream, and have two jobs.
+Our bodies can recognize and fight off these invaders via our immune systems.
+White blood cells circulate through the bloodstream and have two jobs.
 The white blood cells create antibodies to attack germs.
-Antibodies also remain in the body to recognize and attack the same germs they have originally fought off, in case that same germ tries to infect you again.
+Antibodies also remain in the body to recognize and attack the same germs they have originally fought off in case that same germ tries to infect you again.
 This prevents those germs from making you sick again.
 This is how immunity works.
-That is why most people only get the chickenpox once in their lifetime.
+That is why most people only get chickenpox once in their lifetime.

 Where Do Vaccines Come In?